Breeding-Analytics/bioflow/README.md

-The submitted functions will be tested using a sample of multiple datasets collected by the different centers to ensure that new functions and interfaces perform well across a variety of scenarios.
+The submitted functions will be tested using a sample of multiple datasets collected by the different centers to ensure that new functions and interfaces perform well across a variety of scenarios (e.g., crops).

 Here are some business rules that need to be followed: